tudelft3d/masbcpp/README.md

 ```
 $ ./compute_normals --help
 ```
 Currently only [NumPy](http://www.numpy.org) binary files are supported as input and output.
-Use Python and the [numpy.save](http://docs.scipy.org/doc/numpy/reference/generated/numpy.save.html) and [numpy.load](http://docs.scipy.org/doc/numpy/reference/generated/numpy.load.html) to conveniently read and write these.
+Use Python and the [numpy.save](http://docs.scipy.org/doc/numpy/reference/generated/numpy.save.html) and [numpy.load](http://docs.scipy.org/doc/numpy/reference/generated/numpy.load.html) functions to conveniently read and write these.

 ## Limitations
 The current implementation is not infinitely scalable, mainly in terms of memory usage.
 Processing very large datasets (hundreds of millions of points or more) is therefore not really supported.